demkoen/DIH2-Phase3/docs/step_by_step_tutorial.md

 ## Step 1

 First of all, you have to setup and configure the server.
-This is explained in the [installationguid](installationguide.md).
+This is explained in the [installation guide](installationguide.md).

 ## Step 2